Manasseh - A Change of Heart

 Hezekiah was protected from the greatest nation in his time because he believed God and caused the people to believe God also.
-Manasseh walked away from God and persuaded the people to do also.
-He walked out of God's protective hedge and got attacked.
+Manasseh walked away from God and persuaded the people to also.
+He walked outside of God's protective hedge and got attacked.

 Manasseh had been taught God's Word some time in his life.
 Even though he had done abominably and seduced the people he was not beyond God's grace and mercy.
 God was still there waiting for him to come back to Him.
 (God has not changed.)